-Kodiak is called "The Emerald Isle" for its incredible green landscape during the summer, but it's famous for huge Kodiak brown bears and world-class fishing.
+Kodiak is called "The Emerald Isle" for its incredible green landscape during the summer, but it's also famous for huge Kodiak brown bears and world-class fishing.
 Kodiak is one of the largest commercial fishing ports in the nation.

-The Kodiak Archipelago, and the surrounding areas are home to the Alutiiq natives.
+The Kodiak Archipelago and the surrounding areas are home to the Alutiiq natives.
 Kodiak's environment, with its rich marine waters, rocky shores, and productive uplands, has provided food and raw materials for hunting and gathering for many thousands of years.
 Kodiak's first settlers were drawn to Kodiak for the sea mammals, seabirds, fish, and shellfish that were the foundation of their subsistence lifestyle.

 Anthropologists classify the Alutiiq as an Eskimo people.
 Their culture and language are most closely related to those of the Yup'ik and Inupiaq.
 In prehistoric times, the Alutiiq shared many items of technology with other northern coastal peoples.
 They built sod houses which were lit by stone oil lamps.
-They hunted sea mammals from skin covered kayaks equipped with sophisticated harpoons.
+They hunted sea mammals from skin-covered kayaks equipped with sophisticated harpoons.
 They wore waterproof clothing stitched from seal intestines, beach grass, and sinew.
-The Alutiiq speak "Alutiiq", one of six Eskimo languages.
+The Alutiiq speak "Alutiiq," one of six Eskimo languages.

 Kodiak became a major staging area for North Pacific operations during World War II.
 The population of Kodiak exploded to more than 25,000.
-A submarine base and air station were constructed at Women's Bay and an army outpost was established near the Buskin River.
-Bunkers and gun emplacements were built at Chiniak, Long island and Fort Abercrombie.
-Japanese forces occupied Kiska and Attu in the Aleutians, but were turned back by American and Canadian forces.
+A submarine base and air station were constructed at Women's Bay, and an army outpost was established near the Buskin River.
+Bunkers and gun emplacements were built at Chiniak, Long Island, and Fort Abercrombie.
+Japanese forces occupied Kiska and Attu in the Aleutians but were turned back by American and Canadian forces.